Purchasing Hockey Skates

-This guide is for use before, during, and after purchasing skates for hockey or ice hockey.
+This guide serves to assist you before, during, and after acquiring hockey or ice hockey skates.

-There is a significant difference in quality, fit, and size among the various hockey brands.
+There are noticeable differences in quality, fit, and sizing among the various brands of hockey skates.

 CCM | +++ | Approx. ½ size larger than shoe size |